maxhumber/DE4DS/README.md

 Materials for the Live Online Training

-Presented by Max Humber on September 28, 2021
+Presented by Max Humber on May 28, 2021